warfare-plugins/social-warfare/readme.txt

 A simple and effective way to create tweetable quotes right inside your posts or pages.
 This has proven to increase the average number of tweets per article dramatically.

-= Use Shortcodes to Manually Place Share Buttons Anywhere = If you want to place buttons in the middle of an article, you can with our shortcode.
-How about adding share buttons in a page that actually share out a different page altogether (like a "Thank You" page with share buttons that share the "Subscribe" page)?
-You can do that as well!
+= Use Shortcodes to Manually Place Share Buttons Anywhere = If you want to place buttons in the middle of an article, you can with our `[social_warfare]` shortcode.

+What if you wanted to add share buttons to a page but actually have them share out a different page altogether (like being able to share your “Sign-up” page from your “Thank You” page)?
+Social Warfare allows you to do this!

-If you're experienced with PHP, you can also easily hook Social Warfare into your theme templates for hyper customization.
+If you're experienced with PHP, you can also hook Social Warfare into your theme templates for hyper customization.

 = Content Protection =
-We've built our highly demanded <a href="https://wordpress.org/plugins/frame-buster/" rel="friend" title="Frame Buster">Frame Buster</a> right into Social Warfare so that you are protected from content hijackers seeking to place their advertisements on top of your content without your permission.
+We've built our highly demanded <a href="https://wordpress.org/plugins/frame-buster/">Frame Buster</a> right into Social Warfare so that you are protected from content hijackers seeking to place their advertisements on top of your content without your permission.

-> <strong>Social Warfare</strong><br>
-> Social Warfare is a premium WordPress plugin that has a limited set of free features.
-To access premium features and support you will need an active Social Warfare license. <a href="http://warfareplugins.com/" rel="friend" title="Social Warfare Plans">Click here to purchase your license.</a>
+> Social Warfare is by far the best social sharing plugin I’ve ever used.
+I recommend it to all of my clients.<br>
+> Andrew Wilder, Marketing Consultant

 = Premium Social Sharing Options =
-Premium license holders also get access to the following social network share buttons:
+_Social Warfare - Pro_ license holders also get access to the following social network share buttons:

-* StumbleUpon
 * Reddit
 * Tumblr
 * Yummly